-GetResponse and ActiveCampaign both are best in email marketing and automation.
-If you need more features like conduction webinars, building landing pages, funnels, and other than managing emails then GetResponse would be a perfect choice.
+GetResponse and ActiveCampaign both are the best in email marketing and automation.
+If you need more features like conducting webinars, building landing pages, funnels, and other than managing emails, then GetResponse would be a perfect choice.

 Do GetResponse and ActiveCampaign offer free trials?

 GetResponse offers a 30-free trial free trial without taking your credit card information whereas ActiveCampaign offers a 14-day free trial with limited features accesses they also don’t ask for your billing information.

 Almost every online marketing company has at least one email service, but what separates the good ones from the bad?.
 The true ActiveCampaign alternatives are GetResponse, Drip, mailchimp, mailerlite and many more.

 The Drip email marketing tool is an excellent option for those that are looking to do eCommerce-based campaigns.
 It’s the perfect alternative if you want a similar experience as GetResponse, but with more features and customization options than their platform provides.

 Does ActiveCampaign integrates with other marketing platforms?

 ActiveCampaign and GetResponse can be seamless integration with Salesforce, Shopify, ClickFunnels, Zoho CRM, Google Analytics, Twilio, Zapier, and many more.